 “Are you familiar with the term, Captain?”
 Werner inquired.

 Weingartner shut his eyes.
 “A True Conductor is not a thing but a person.
 That being said, what would you say if I said I was one?”
 When he opened his eyes, he found Kleine staring wide-eyed at Werner.
 Gilbert was no longer cross-armed.

 Werner’s eyes narrowed.
 “What are you implying, Captain?
-If you claim to be one and if it truly involves Argo—I will have to report this into the capital.”
+If you claim to be whatever this ‘True Conductor’ is and if it truly involves Argo—I will have to report this into the capital.”

 “No, that was a lie,” Weingartner admitted.
 “When I spoke to Major Ersatz during the border conflict, he mentioned it.
 Colonel Fritz von Spiel’s father also said that Fritz mentioned it many times to him before the incident in Gemini.
 Both men were involved with ELPIS.
 And you, First Lieutenant Waltz, were involved in both incidents and with both men.
 You’re always there when something is happening.”
 He glanced at Nico, Kleine, Stein, Bergmann, and Gilbert.
 “And so are the rest of you.
 But your reports always support each other’s alibis.”